SILD-Project/soaplin/README.md

 * FAT32 driver
 * TAR-based init ram disk
 * Video driver for Bochs graphics adapter, and the VMware display adapter.

-## Known bugs
-* If a user process calls the syscall handler by using interrupts, the system may crash due to a Page Fault.

 ## Building
 To build Soaplin, you must ensure you have these: